 Pour heavy cream into a large bowl.
 And strain the egg/milk mixture through a fine mesh sieve into the heavy cream, continuing to whisk.

 Lots of people will tell you the bowl of cream should be in an ice bath when you pour the egg/milk mixture in.
 But I've made a lot of ice cream using all different methods and I've determined that the ice bath is a lot of extra work for no difference (in my opinion).

 Cover the bowl with plastic wrap (so that the plastic wrap is touching the top of the cream mixture to avoid a skin forming) and move to fridge for about 4 hours (I usually make my ice cream base one day, let it sit in the fridge overnight, and finish it the next day).

 All you do is beat egg white, corn syrup, and salt in a mixer on high until the mixture thickens (4-5 minutes).
-It will start of clear, but after beating it, it will turn white.
+It will start off clear, but after beating it, it will turn white.
 Then mix in confectioners' sugar, vanilla, and cream of tarter.
 And marshmallow fluff is yours!

 This recipe make a little bit more than you need for the ice cream, so do something fun with it.